mcannon068nw/drug-repurposing/README.md

 ### TO DO
+- [ ] Create graphs for dataset exploration
+- [ ] Identify new data sets
 - [ ] Mock up of new feature
 - [ ] Mock up of intended formalized field types (from interaction attributes)
 - [ ] Mock up of disease representation